-- There is variability in approach and methodologies in managing natural hazard risks.
-It is not clear whether this variability is driven by specific contextual reasons, by a simple lack of coordination or by differing resource levels - There is limited justification of the hazard priorities within plans.
-It is not clear how hazard priorities have been chosen.
-There is no systematic or strategic approach for determining what is important.
+- There is variability in approach and methodologies in managing the risks from natural hazard both within and between councils.
+It is not clear whether this variability is driven by specific contextual reasons a lack of co-ordination, or due to differing resource levels15. - There is limited justification of the hazard priorities that are focussed on within plans.
+It is not always clear how particular hazard priorities have been chosen.
+There is no systematic or